 HVP employs trained spotters in all high risk blue gum plantations, who are also trained in wildlife rescue, to spot koalas or evidence of them in and around the trees prior to any harvesting taking place.

 Operators are trained to recognise signs of koalas and search the work area prior to starting and following work breaks.
-If a koala is found, the individual tree it is in and those within a radius up to 100m are retained until the animal moves away.
+If a koala is found, the individual tree it is in and many other trees surrounding it are retained until the animal moves away.

 ©2014 Hancock Victorian Plantations